Power of masking methods for adaptive testing in a multivariate normal means problem: Problem setup and methods compared

-Often, the alternative values $\{\bm \theta_j: j \in \mathcal H_1\}$ are thought to share some common structure, which can be learned jointly to improve power.
-To formalize this, we consider alternatives dictated by the empirical Bayes two-groups model, which postulates that $\bm \theta_j$ are drawn from a mixture distribution

-so that alternative features have means drawn from a prior $\Lambda$.
-We consider two choices for this prior, corresponding to cases where $\Lambda$ is a point mass or a Gaussian distribution supported on a one-dimensional subspace \citep{Yang2021}:
+The alternative prior $\Lambda$ represents a structure that can be learned from the data to boost power (recall Section~\ref{sec:masking}).
+We consider two choices for $\Lambda$, corresponding to cases where $\Lambda$ is a point mass or a Gaussian distribution supported on a one-dimensional subspace \citep{Yang2021}: